|Other Name/s||Leeds Devil|

 |Location||United States, New Jersey|

 The Jersey Devil is a legendary creature and one of the world’s best-known cryptids.
-New Jerseyans have told Jersey Devil tales for almost 300 years.
+New Jerseyans have told tales of a cloven-hoofed creature with wings and horns for almost 300 years.

 Alleged to roam the Pine Barrens of New Jersey, the Jersey Devil has become entrenched in the lore of the area.

 The legend stems from supposed events in 1735.
 A Pines resident known as Mother Leeds fell pregnant for the thirteenth time.
 She and her husband were not wealthy by any means, and her husband was a drunk.

 Mother Leeds, reaching the end of her tether, uttered words to the effect of “let this one be a devil.”

 Mother Leeds duly went into labor, and the child was born.
 To begin with, the baby seemed perfectly normal, but after a few minutes it reportedly began to transform before the witnesses’ eyes.

 It’s said the baby began to grow horns, and talons sprouted from the ends of its fingers.

 The legend says that the creature then grew wings, hair appeared all over its body, and its eyes shone bright red.

 The hitherto beautiful baby had turned into a hideous, huge monster.